lehaSVV2009/css-training/README.md

 ```

 Percent values:
-* width: 10%; means 10% of full element width
+* width: 10%; means 10% of containing block width
-* heigth: 10; means 10% of full element height, but only if it is defined!
+* heigth: 10; means 10% of containing block height, but only if it is explicitly defined!
-* margin-left: 10%; or padding-right: 10%; means 10% of full element width
+* margin-left: 10%; or padding-right: 10%; means 10% of containing block width
-* margin-top: 10%; or padding-bottom: 10%; means 10% of full element WIDTH!
+* margin-top: 10%; or padding-bottom: 10%; means 10% of containing block WIDTH!

 Custom border example: